L-citrulline - the engine for arginine

 The areas of application and effects of L - Citrulline

-Besides Arginine and ornithine, L-citrulline belongs to the three amino acids that are particularly responsible for the urea cycle.
+Besides Arginine and ornithine, L-citrulline is one of the three amino acids that are particularly responsible for the urea cycle.
 However, this is by no means the only positive factor of L-citrulline.
-Once this amino acid migrates through the intestine, it becomes the precursor of L-arginine there, and the human body can convert it to pure arginine in the liver.
+Once this amino acid migrates through the intestine, it becomes the precursor of L-Arginine, and the human body can convert it to pure arginine in the liver.

 Since L-citrulline is very well tolerated by the organism, it also ensures after the conversion to arginine that this arginine as an amino acid again has a stable level throughout the day, even if the body has long since shut down the actual arginine.